Mount Jewett, Pennsylvania: The Kinzua Viaduct

 Unique destinations in the U.S. and Canada are our special obsession.
 Use our attraction recommendation and maps to plan your next road trip.

-Among the impressive displays is a large model, showing that the iron towers of the Kinzua Viaduct are as high as the Statue of Liberty -- or were, since most of them collapsed in a 2003 tornado.
+Among the impressive displays is a large model, showing that the steel towers of the Kinzua Viaduct are as high as the Statue of Liberty -- or were, since most of them collapsed in a 2003 tornado.
 The observation deck has been given a glass floor for straight-down views, and there's now a hiking trail to the bottom for close-up time at the wreckage.